 Readers please note that Exit is not connected with the so-called ‘Exit International’ organisation, its activities, publications, workshops, or methods of working.

-A not-for-profit organisation, Exit is one of the leaders in the field of self-deliverance, publishing explicit information on end of life for persons over 21 years of age.
-(Proof of age is needed for joining.)
+A not-for-profit organisation, Exit is one of the leaders in the field of self-deliverance, publishing explicit information on end of life for competent adults.
+(Proof of age is needed for joining the Society as a member.)
 ‘Hands-on’ workshops are conducted around the UK.

 Exit’s information is distinguished by quality scientific research.
 All our new books demonstrate the scientific backing behind any advice using extensive references accompanying the easy-to follow instructions and diagrams.

 Methods detailed in our printed literature include helium, compression, starvation, drugs and exit bags.
+The larger volumes examine scineific evidence behind other methods as well, including fringe methods.
 We examine safeguards, painlessness, how to avoid failure and how to ensure a peaceful, dignified death.
 Much of our information is not available in other books.

 EXIT works strictly within the law of Scotland and the UK.
 It is not an emergency service.
 It does not provide one-to-one information on suicide (other than in workshops or literature), and takes all reasonable precautions to avoid material falling into the wrong hands.

 Exit’s wider remit includes legislative reform, improved palliative care for all, provision of living will information, and an end to ‘postcode lottery’ on health service.

 The EXIT Euthanasia Blog provides comment, analysis and news on selected news items of interest to Exit members.
 Comments are welcome, but they should relate to the post, not ask questions or seek guidance on suicide that is outside our remit of what we publish online.
 This is not a discussion website.
 All comments are moderated and inappropriate are deleted.